James Robertson (psychoanalyst): Hampstead Wartime Nurseries

-In January 1941 they began working with Anna Freud in the Hampstead Wartime Nurseries.
-Joyce was a student caring for the infants who had lost family life due to the war.
-James began by organising the firewatching at the nursery and a general maintenance man.
+In January 1941 the couple began working with Anna Freud in the Hampstead War Nurseries and remained there for the rest of the war.
+Joyce was a student caring for the infants who had lost family life due to the war, while James began by organising the firewatching at the nursery and as a general maintenance man.
+Freud had a particular reliance on the couple as they were English and from a working-class background, unlike many of the émigrés who arrived to work at nurseries.
+Freud used them to translate both cultural and linguistic differences that were unknown to Freud as an emigre herself.
+Robertson also acted in the role of a father figure to many of the children without fathers.